-Title IV - VAWA Reauthorization Act of 2005 (H.R.
-3402) and Sections 1 and 2 (S. 1197).
+Titles IV - Violence Against Women Reauthorization Act of 2005 of H.R.
+3402.
 This title of the House bill provides definitions and requirements for programs relating to violence against women.
 H.R.
 3402 also contains a new section clarifying that VAWA programs are gender neutral.
-Sections 1 and 2 of S. 1197 give the short title of the bill as the Violence Against Women Act of 2005 and contain a section called "Definitions and Grant Provisions," including a provision regarding gender neutrality that is similar in intent to the provision of H.R.
-3402.
+S. 1197 contains no such provision.
+Sections 1 and 2 of S. 1197 give the short title of the bill as the Violence Against Women Act of 2005 and contain a section called "Definitions and Grant Provisions."